 |Colorado PEAK: The fast and easy way to access benefit information, anytime and anywhere.
 PEAK is an online service for Coloradans to screen and apply for medical, food, cash, and early childhood assistance programs.|

-|Growing Home: Growing Home will continue to provide what they deem essential services (food, rental, and utility assistance) in-person during typical food pantry hours (Monday-Saturday, 10 a.m.-noon).
+|Growing Home: Growing Home provides essential services (food, rental, and utility assistance) in-person during typical food pantry hours (Monday-Saturday, 10 a.m.-noon).
 For the quickest response, email [email protected].|

-|Housing Programs and Rental Payment Assistance: Call 211 or text your zip code to 898-211 to get connected with housing programs and programs that make rental payments for people who are at risk of eviction without assistance.
+|211 Colorado's Online Resource Search: Call 211 or text your zip code to 898-211 to get connected with housing programs and programs that make rental payments for people who are at risk of eviction without assistance.
 Also included are rent supplement programs that provide assistance with ongoing monthly rental costs.
 Rent payment assistance programs may have age, income, disability, need or other eligibility requirements.
 211 is also able to provide resources regarding food and other basic essentials that someone may need during this time.|

-|MDHI Flex Fund: Can be used as a last resort for those needing the assistance.
-Any organization or provider that partners with OneHome, our community’s Coordinated Entry System, or is a member of the Metro Denver Continuum of Care (CoC), can submit a request to MDHI’s Flex Fund on behalf of eligible households experiencing a housing crisis in Metro Denver after all other options have been pursued and denied.|
+|Metro Denver Homeless Initiative Flex Fund: Can be used as a last resort for those needing the assistance.
+Any organization or provider that partners with OneHome, the Coordinated Entry System for the Metro Denver region, or is a member of the Metro Denver Continuum of Care (CoC), can submit a request to MDHI’s Flex Fund on behalf of eligible households experiencing a housing crisis in Metro Denver after all other options have been pursued and denied.|

-|Multifamily Properties Subject to Federal Eviction Moratoriums: This searchable database and map allow some renters to identify if their home is covered by the CARES Act eviction moratoriums.
+|Multifamily Properties Subject to Federal Eviction Moratoriums: This searchable database and map allow renters to identify if their home is covered by federal eviction moratoriums.
 These new tools contain data on millions of apartments in multifamily housing insured by the Federal Housing Administration or securitized by Fannie Mae or Freddie Mac, and millions more supported by the Low Income Housing Tax Credit, HUD, and/or USDA programs.
-The database and map are not comprehensive; they do not include data on single-family rental homes of one to four units that are also protected under the CARES Act, and they do not include all Fannie Mae and Freddie Mac multifamily mortgages.
-When NLIHC obtains this additional data we will update the tools.|
+The database and map are not comprehensive, do not include data on single-family rental homes of one to four units, and do not include all Fannie Mae and Freddie Mac multifamily mortgages.|

 |Rent Payment Assistance - Broomfield FISH: Offers limited, emergency rental assistance to prevent individuals and families from becoming homeless.
 Also provides information and referrals to other emergency resources.
 Assistance provided to Broomfield County residents only.|